shaiMar/tunesecurity-assignment/README.md

 A command-line multiplayer trivia game written in Python.
 Players take turns answering questions from various categories and compete to achieve the highest score!

+## My Specific Comments for This Assignment

+- **Scope:** This submission includes the entire assignment along with all requested extensions.
+- **Testing:** I haven’t written tests for this submission, but in a real-world scenario I would include unit tests for key components such as question loading, scoring logic, and player management.
+- **Design choice:** I prioritized code readability and maintainability over building for overly generic or hypothetical use cases.
+- **AI assistance:** I let AI handle parts of the error handling and most of the display layer, while the core logic and structure were implemented independently.
+- **Git workflow:** For this assignment, I used a single main branch.
+In a real-world scenario, I would use feature and development branches, merging them into the main (or master) branch through pull requests to maintain clean version control and review flow.
 ## Features

 - Multiple player support (minimum 2 players)